wescopeland/RABot/README.md

+This project is archived.
+For the latest developments with RABot, please see [RABot-Next](https://github.com/RetroAchievements/RABot-Next) instead.

+---

 # RetroAchievements.org Discord Bot

 🤖 **RABot** is the official [RetroAchievements Discord](https://discord.gg/dq2E4hE) bot.
 If you wanna see it in action, [join the server](https://discord.gg/dq2E4hE) and type `!help`.